petaverse-cloud/pv-docs-site/docs/devices/4-general-information/kit.md

 3. USB Charging Cable:

-	A convenient and universal USB cable for charging the Docker Tag, ensuring continuous functionality.
+	A convenient and universal USB cable for charging the Docker and Tag, ensuring continuous functionality.
 4. Quick Start Guide

 	This user guide is designed to assist you in using Petority products correctly and ensuring the safety of your pets.